-Local Plan Part One Policy TD1: Townscape and Design
+• Local Plan Part One Policy TD1: Townscape and Design

-NPPF para 125, 126 and 127
+NPPF para 127, 128 and 130

-Policy CRAN8: Character of Development
+Policy CRAN3: Character of Development

-- A. Development is expected to preserve and enhance the character area in which it is located (as shown in Figure 16).
+- A. Development is expected to preserve and enhance the character area in which it is located (as shown in Figure 17).
 This must take account of character and quality of the immediate local context and avoid designs which reinforce standard housing designs and layout that are replicated nationwide.
 Innovation in design is encouraged where this demonstrably enhances the quality of the built form in a character area. - B. Where relevant, development proposals are expected to address the following: - a.
 Retain buildings and other features, which make a positive contribution to the character area. - b.
-Be appropriate, innovative and compatible in terms of siting, style, scale, density, height, massing, colour, materials, architectural features and detailing. - c.
+Be appropriate, innovative, and compatible in terms of siting, style, scale, density, height, massing, colour, materials, architectural features, and detailing. - c.
 Make a positive contribution to the visual impact of the main highway approaches into Cranleigh village. - d.
 Preserve and enhance the setting and local views of the following (as shown in the Policies Map): - i) Vistas which are integral to the special interest of Cranleigh Conservation Area (CA1-CA7) - ii) Other views of value across and of The Common (COM8-COM9) - iii) Views of value from within the ASVI (ASV1-ASV5) - e.
 Where proposals abut open countryside, development is expected to mitigate any visual impacts on the countryside.
-This could either be through the siting of lower density development at the boundary of the site with the countryside in order to provide a gradual transition from the built form to open countryside, or it could be through a layout that can clearly minimises the visual impact of any larger buildings.
+This could either be through the siting of lower density development at the boundary of the site with the countryside in order to provide a gradual transition from the built form to open countryside, or it could be through a layout that clearly minimises the visual impact of any larger buildings.

-&lt;sup>9 Also shown in in Figure 17
+&lt;sup>10 Shown in in Figure 18

-&lt;sup>10 Also shown in in Figure 18
+&lt;sup>11 Shown in in Figure 19